Bo Bo Aung

 Bo Bo Aung (ဘိုးဘိုးအောင်) was a prominent Burmese weizza or wizard (ဝိဇ္ဇာ, vijjādhara) from Sagaing, who lived in Myanmar under the Konbaung dynasty (18th century).
 He was also called Maung Aung, or "Master Victory".
 He supposedly lived to be around 200 years of age.
 He is credited with creating the modern weizza movement when he discovered manuscripts revealing the secrets of weizzas and mastered the art of qi.
-"Bo Bo" is a common Burmese honorific which translates to "uncle".
+"Bo Bo" is a common Burmese honorific which translates to "grandpa".

 Early life

 Childhood

 Aung's exact birthdate is unknown, though he was a classmate of the future King Bodawpaya, who was born in the Burmese era 1106, as well as of the future Taungpila Sayadaw.
 Aung's name at birth was Pho Aung.
 His father was Pho Myat San and his mother was Mae Nyein Yar.
 Due to his parents' lack of financial resources, Aung was malnourished as a child.
 Consequently, he suffered from skin disease and was taunted by his peers, who called him "Maung Wei".
 "Maung" means "teenage boy" and "wei" being a Burmese word for scabies.